Patilpankajsudhakar/Patilpankajsudhakar/README.md

 - 👋 Hi, I’m @Patilpankajsudhakar
 - 👀 I’m interested in ...
 Data science
 - 🌱 I’m currently learning ...
-Machine learning algorithms and deep learning
+Python,Machine learning algorithms and deep learning
-- 💞️ I’m looking to working on ...
-Hand-on Projects.
+- 💞️ I’m looking to working on ...Learn from Scract and  Hand-on Projects.
 - 📫 How to reach me ...
 [Linkedin Profile](https://www.linkedin.com/in/pankaj-patil-a963361b9)